alexandergall/bf-sde-nixpkgs/README.md

 This function takes a [baseboard identifier](#baseboardPlatform) as input and returns a derivation just like what is produced with `nix-build -A bf-sde.<version>` but with a reduced set of packages in the environment.
-Instead of the full-fledged SDE, the runtime environment only provides what's necessary to run a compiled P4 program on the given platform:
+Instead of the full SDE, the runtime environment only provides what's necessary to run a compiled P4 program on the given
+platform:

+   * `target-syslibs`
-   * `bf-syslibs`
+   * `target-utils`
    * `bf-drivers-runtime`
    * `bf-utils`
    * `ptf-utils-runtime`